-Based upon, subject to and limited by the foregoing, we are of the opinion that, when issued and delivered in the manner contemplated by, and in accordance with, the Resolutions, the Shares will be validly issued by the Company, fully paid and nonassessable.
+Based upon, subject to and limited by the foregoing, we are of the opinion that the Shares have been validly issued by the Company, and are fully paid and nonassessable.

 This opinion is limited to the laws of the United States and, except as provided below, the laws of the State of Maryland.
 Our opinion is rendered only with respect to the laws and the rules, regulations and orders thereunder that are currently in effect.
 We assume no obligation to advise you of any changes in the foregoing subsequent to the delivery of this opinion.
 We express no opinion as to compliance with any state securities laws, including the securities laws of the State of Maryland.
 This opinion has been prepared for your use in connection with the filing of the Registration Statement.